Measurements of inclusive and differential cross sections for the Higgs boson production and decay to four-leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 \subsection{Irreducible backgrounds}

 Irreducible $\PZ\PZ$ background contributions arising from $\Pq\Paq$ annihilation or gluon fusion are estimated from simulation.
 The former is simulated at NLO in pQCD with \POWHEG~2.0 and reweighted to NNLO using a $K$ factor computed as a function of $m_{\PZ\PZ}$ exploiting the NNLO computation of the $\qqZZ$ fully differential cross section~\cite{Grazzini2015407}.
 The $K$ factor ranges 1.0--1.2 and is 1.1 at $m_{\PZ\PZ}=125\GeV$.
-The NLO EW corrections are applied in the $m_{\PZ \PZ}>2m_{\PZ}$ region, depending on the initial-state quark flavor and kinematics according to the computation presented in Ref.~\cite{Bierweiler:2013dja}.
+The NLO EW corrections are applied as a function of $m_{\PZ\PZ}$ according to the computation presented in Ref.~\cite{Bierweiler:2013dja}.

 The soft collinear approximation has been shown to describe accurately the cross section and the interference term for the gluon fusion $\PZ\PZ$ production at NNLO in pQCD~\cite{Bonvini:1304.3053}.
 Additional calculations demonstrate that the $K$ factors are very similar at NLO for signal and background~\cite{Melnikov:2015laa} and at NNLO for the signal and interference terms~\cite{Li:2015jva}.
 Hence, the same $K$ factor is used for the signal and the background~\cite{Passarino:1312.2397v1}.
 The \textsc{hnnlo}~v2 program~\cite{Catani:2007vq,Grazzini:2008tf,Grazzini:2013mca} is used to obtain the signal NNLO $K$ factor as a function of $m_{\PZ\PZ}$ from the ratio of the NNLO and LO $\Pg\Pg\to\PH\to2\ell2\ell^\prime$ cross sections for the predicted SM \PH boson decay width of 4.07\MeV~\cite{Zyla:2020zbs}.
 The NNLO/LO $K$ factor for {\ggZZ} varies from $\approx$2.0 to 2.6 and is 2.27 at $m_{\PZ\PZ}=125\GeV$, and a 10\% systematic uncertainty is used when it is applied to the background.